pawamoy/django-zxcvbn-password/README.rst

 .. note::

     Remember to include ``{{ form.media }}`` in your template.
-    Please refer to the documentation of the two upstream repository for more information.
+    Please refer to the documentation of the two upstream repositories for more information.

 Screenshot
 ----------